jsegal205/jimsegalcom/README.md

 This repo uses [Nixpacks](https://nixpacks.com/docs) as it is currently deployed to [railway.app](https://railway.app/).

-There is a [nixpacks.toml](nixpacks.toml) to code how the production build is created.
+There is a [nixpacks.toml](nixpacks.toml) to code how the production image is defined and created.
 To test any changes made to this file, run the following command from the root of this project:

 ```sh
 nixpacks build .